cr0hn/golismero-legacy/README.md

 - [Nmap](http://nmap.org/download.html#windows)
 - [SSLScan](https://code.google.com/p/sslscan-win/)

+SSLScan for Windows has a bug that causes crashes when writing XML output, which is the one required by GoLismero.
+The issue has been [unfixed since 2010](https://code.google.com/p/sslscan-win/issues/detail?id=2), so it's not likely to change soon, but there's a workaround: simply upgrade OpenSSL to a newer version.
+You can get an OpenSSL build from here: [Win32OpenSSL](https://slproweb.com/products/Win32OpenSSL.html).

 It's usually a good idea to install Visual Studio 2008 SP1 as well.
-This enables the compilation of C extensions, which can speed up Python.
+This enables the compilation of C extensions, which can speed up some Python modules.

 After installing the tools, open a console and run the following commands: